wbamberg/idl-reference/docs/nsIHandlerService.md

 object with information about that other type by passing the other type
 as the aOverrideType parameter.

-@param aHandlerInfo   the handler info object
-@param aOverrideType  a type to use instead of aHandlerInfo::type

 Note: if there is no information in the datastore about this type,
 this method throws NS_ERROR_NOT_AVAILABLE.
 Callers are encouraged to